jhillyerd/enmime/CONTRIBUTING.md

 ## Making Changes

+Enmime uses [git-flow] with default options.
+If you have git-flow installed, you can run `git flow feature start <topic branch name>`.

-- Create a topic branch from where you want to base your work.
+Without git-flow, create a topic branch from where you want to base your work:
   - This is usually the `develop` branch, example command:
     `git checkout origin/develop -b <topic branch name>`
   - Only target the `master` branch if the issue is already resolved in `develop`.

+Once you are on your topic branch:

-- Make commits of logical units.
+1. Make commits of logical units.
-- Add unit tests to exercise your changes.
+2. Add unit tests to exercise your changes.
-- Scrub personally identifying information from test case emails, and keep attachments short.
+3. Scrub personally identifying information from test case emails, and keep attachments short.
-- Run the updated code through `go fmt` and `go vet`.
+4. Run the updated code through `go fmt` and `go vet`.
-- Ensure the code builds and tests with the following commands:
+5. Ensure the code builds and tests with the following commands:
   - `go clean ./...`
   - `go build ./...`
   - `go test ./...`